powder-rb/powder/Readme.md

     $ powder link bacon
     => link the current dir to ~/.pow/bacon
-    # If the current directory doesn't look like an app that can be powed
+    # If the current directory doesn't look like an app that can be powered
-    # by powder it will offer to download a basic config.ru for Rails 2
+    # by pow it will offer to download a basic config.ru for Rails 2

     $ powder list
     => list all the current apps linked in ~/.pow